The ‘Good Debt’ Debate

 Certain debt gurus consider real estate loans as “good” debt because you are building equity in an expensive item that you could not typically buy outright.

-The same failed logic we seen from the student loan argument is also evident here.
+The same failed logic we saw from the student loan argument is also evident here.
 The “it’s an investment!” people.
 Apparently they have not heard about 2008.
 It is an investment.
 But a safer investment would be one without the debt on it.

 However, there is another argument that comes up that is somewhat specific to mortgages: the tax argument.
 Good Debtors say that using a mortgage is great because then the IRS is subsidizing your house by giving you tax writeoffs for the interest paid.

 But this is such a stupid argument.
-If you pay $3000 in interest you’d be lucky to get a $300 tax break.
+If you pay $3000 in interest, you’d be lucky to get a $300 tax break.
 This benefit is only as good as you can get above the standard deduction, which Trump raised significantly.
 The IRS isn’t subsidizing your principal at all.

 If you weren’t paying the mortgage through debt, you wouldn’t have to pay the $3000 in interest to begin with.
 You save far more by not having loans to begin with.
 Basic math works wonders sometimes.